ben-marino/sociallyfed-ai-workflow/docs/PROMPTS_REFERENCE.md

 Walk through this user scenario and identify required implementations:

 Scenario:
-1. User opens app after 3 days offline
+1. User opens the app after 3 days offline
 2. Has written 10 journal entries locally
-3. Connects to internet
+3. Connects to the internet
 4. App needs to sync entries
 5. Run analysis on new entries
 6. Merge with existing patterns